tjdwill/cpp-notes/Qt/my-questions.md

 data members public is uncomfortable (and it is), remember that Qt Designer-generated classes make all data members `public`.
 I am proposing the same thing for classes I write myself.
 Do Qt things the Qt way.

+**Q: Are slots executed synchronously?**

+**A:** Read [this StackOverflow answer](https://stackoverflow/a/1264968) for details, but the basic idea is "basically yes" because the case in which this holds is the most common use-case for me.
+All QObjects belong to the same thread, so the slots are executed asynchronously.